-(3) Community service restitution programs;
+(2) Community service restitution programs;

-(4) Home incarceration programs;
+(3) Home incarceration programs;

-(5) Substance abuse treatment programs;
+(4) Substance abuse treatment programs;

-(6) Sex offender containment programs;
+(5) Sex offender containment programs;

-(7) Licensed domestic violence offender treatment programs;
+(6) Licensed domestic violence offender treatment programs;

-(8) Day reporting centers;
+(7) Day reporting centers;

-(9) Educational or counseling programs;
+(8) Educational or counseling programs;

-(10) Drug courts; or
+(9) Drug courts;

 (f) For purposes of this section, the phrase "may be sentenced to a period of incarceration" means that the statute defining the offense provides for a period of incarceration as a possible penalty.